FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 1. Is there an open slot available?
     * No, try to do a replacement
 1. Is the search index 0?
-    * Yes.
-The splash's quota is 1, so we set the search index to 2
+    * Yes, so we set it to the value of the splash's quota - 1.
+The splash has a quota of 1, so the search index is reset to 0.
 1. Is there a replaceable ancilla in a slot lower than the search index?
-    * No; slots 0 and 1 have bombs in them, which are not replaceable.
+    * No; slot 0 has a bomb in it, which is not replaceable.

 So we give up and don't spawn the splash, and are able to swim without flippers.